M-Abdullah2004/Wazuh-SOC-Homelab/README.md

 - Wazuh deployment
 - Detection engineering
 - File Integrity Monitoring (FIM)
-- Threat detection workflows
 - Automated incident response
 - SOC workflow

 ## Learning Outcome
-This project provided hands-on experience with building and operating a SOC monitoring environment.
-It helped demonstrate how SOC analysts detect threats, investigate alerts, and implement automated responses within a real-world security monitoring workflow.
+This project provided hands-on experience with building and operating a SOC monitoring environment using Wazuh.
+It helped demonstrate how SOC analysts monitor endpoints, detect suspicious activity, analyze alerts, and implement automated response mechanisms within a real-world security monitoring workflow.

 ## Project Documentation
 Detailed lab reports, screenshots, and configurations used in this project can be found in the **Project Documentation** folder within this repository.